-Paragraph 4.7 Policy Core Policy 3: Settlement Hierarchy Proposals Map 4.
-Do you consider the Local Plan is : 4.(1) Legally compliant Yes x No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No x 4 (3) Complies with the Duty to co- operate Yes x No Effective and Justified) 4 (3) Complies with the Duty to co- - x
+Name or Organisation : 3.
+To which part of the Local Plan does this representation relate?
+Paragraph 4.7 Policy Core Policy Proposals Map 3: Settlement Hierarchy 4.
+Do you consider the Local Plan is : 4.(1) Legally compliant Yes No Х 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No Х 4 (3) Complies with the Duty to co-Yes No operate Please mark as appropriate.